-Payments made by the Member States in relation to operations falling within the scope of Article 42 of the Treaty and intended to provide additional financing for rural development for which Union support is granted, shall be notified by Member States and approved by the Commission in accordance with this Regulation as part of the programming referred to in Article 7.
-When assessing these payments, the Commission shall apply, by way of analogy, the same criteria as those established for the application of Article 107 of the Treaty.
+Payments made by the Member States in relation to operations falling within the scope of Article 42 of the Treaty and intended to provide additional financing for rural development for which Union support is granted, shall be notified by Member States and approved by the Commission in accordance with this Regulation as part of the programming referred to in Article 7 included in the rural development programme, in accordance with Article 9(1)(e) and (k).
+When assessing these payments, the Commission shall apply, by way of analogy, the same criteria as those established for the application of Article 107 of the Treaty in the framework of this Regulation.
 The Member State concerned shall not put its proposed additional financing for rural development into effect until it has been approved.